I had the pleasure of participating in the writing of the book "Lobby Planet Paris" . Following one of my papers.

 Discover the summary of the book here.

-In Washington DC, the capital of the United States, there are 77 lobbyists for American parliamentarian.
+In Washington DC, the capital of the United States, there are 77 lobbyists for US Congressman.
 In Brussels, more than 15,000 professional influencers roam the corridors of the commission and parliament.
 In Paris, the reality is less quantifiable.
 The practice of lobbying in France is less institutionalized, almost ashamed, often hidden.
 Things could change.
 Under the leadership of its president, Bernard Accoyer, the National Assembly has recently adopted a code of conduct on lobbying (See page XX).
 In doing so, the French elected officials recognize the reality of this practice in the Palais Bourbon.
-Manufacturers of light bulbs, television executives, nuclear industry, eventually all those with vested interests, have made a specialty of getting under their gauntlet amendments, laws, orders, when they were not themselves the cause.
+Manufacturers of low energy light bulbs, directors of TV channels, the nuclear industry, eventually all those with vested interests, have made a specialty of getting under their gauntlet amendments, laws, orders, when they were not themselves the cause.

 Inside and outside lobbying

-Lobbying activities can be classified into two broad categories: inside and outside lobbying.
+Lobbying actions can be classified into two broad categories: the inside and outside lobbying.
 The first is to promote a cause directly to the decision maker.
-The influence going on here by direct contact with the policy.
+The influence going on here through direct contact with policy.
 The study days organized in the National Assembly used to support these practices.
-We know each other, we recognize.
-It is much easier when the member was himself employee group seeking to convince himself or former lobbyist as Frédéric Lefebvre, a former leader of Peak Council, the lobbying of the Paris market.
+We know, we recognize.
+It is much easier when the member was himself employee group that seeks to convince or himself a former lobbyist, as Frédéric Lefebvre, former head of Pic Council lobbying firm on the Paris market.
 The doctor will represent the medical world.
 Primum non nocere.
-First do no harm ... its interests.
+First do no harm ... to its interests.
 Ditto for his chosen wine regions gathered in the National Association of Wine elected (ANEV) (See page XX).
-And when his opinion leaders do not exist, they must be invented.
-Thus, Sylvain Naulin recently recruited by the TRCs, a lobby pro-mix white wine wine roug- e to make rosé, which resulted in the ire of producers of this wine against the European proposal.
+And when his opinion leaders do not exist, it is necessary to invent them.
+So Sylvain Naulin just been recruited by the CEEV a wine pro-white-wine mixture lobby roug e to make rosé, which resulted in the wrath of the producers of this wine against this EU proposal.
 A few months ago, Sylvain Naulin was a member of the cabinet of the Minister of Agriculture ... to negotiate this legislative development.